History of Rangers in Western Australia

 Councils soon realised the value of training and authorising their officers to perform a number of duties and to enforce more than one or two laws relating to Local Government operations.
 The result, “Community Rangers” provided a better service to residents, business community and visitors in their areas.

-West Australian Rangers are unique in their ability to perform a number of functions at a highly professional level, thus making the Ranger a “Specialist” and a “General Practitioner”.
-Animal care & control, fire fighting, traffic & off road vehicle control, litter control, beach patrols and providing community education programs are all part of their everyday work in Australia’s largest State.
+Rangers have developed their ability to perform a number of functions at a highly professional level, Some of the regular duties of Rangers now include animal care & control, fire fighting & fire risk management, traffic management, off road vehicle control, litter control, beach patrols and providing community education programs.